-Exposure bracketing in photography, put it bluntly, it’s shooting the same frame several times with different settings of the main parameters, primarily the exposure.
-What is it for?
+Exposure bracketing in photography, put it bluntly, is shooting the same frame several times with different settings of the main parameters, primarily the exposure.
 Suppose you are shooting a lunar landscape or a sunset in the mountains.
-At the same time, for qualitative drawing of the sky, only one exposure setting is required, for the grass others, and for mountains the third.
+At the same time, for the qualitative drawing of the sky, only one exposure setting is required, for the grass others, and for mountains the third.

 Before we go into the details of setting the light indicator on your camera, let’s see the video “Exposure Bracketing (AEB) for Better HDR with Canon DSLRs”, in which the author demonstrates the essence of exposure bracketing.

 How to Take Bracketed Exposures

 Automated and manual ways for taking bracketed exposure are available.

 A tripod is probably the most important tool for any type of bracketing.
 In some cases, it is possible to achieve decent results with handheld photos, but the chances of becoming disappointed are quite high.
 The actions you need to take for automatic bracketing are the following:

 Step 1.
 Attach your camera to a tripod.

 Step 2.
 Open your camera configurations and choose a bracketing mode.
 Note that various camera models have different names for this option like Bracketing, Exposure Bracketing, EB, AEB, etc., or check the user manual to find out how it is called.

 Step 3.
 Define the required number of brackets for the scene.

 Step 4.
 Choose the option that delays the shutter release until about two seconds.
 The camera that features this timer set will take the brackets automatically.
 It eliminates the need to press the button many times, as well as makes sure that the camera is absolutely steady.
 With this option, blending becomes a much easier task as well.